saezlab/ccc_protocols/index.rst

 LIANA x Tensor-c2c tutorials
 ----------------------------

-Documentation for the joined use of LIANA and Tensor-cell2cell to analyze cell-cell communication from omics data.
+Documentation for the combined use of LIANA and Tensor-cell2cell to analyze cell-cell communication events from omics data.

 Tool Availability
 =================